-The proposal would create a one-time \$400,000 aid to Minneapolis to reimburse eligible homeowners for costs incurred for treating or removing trees infested with emerald ash borer since 2020.
+The proposal would create a one-time \$400,000 aid to reimburse eligible homeowners for costs incurred for treating or removing trees infested with emerald ash borer since 2020.
 The state would distribute aid on July 1, 2025.
-The aid would be used in eligible regions of Minneapolis with supplemental demographic index score in the 70th percentile or higher.
+The aid would be for homeowners in Minneapolis located within environmental justice areas and whose income is below 200 percent of the official federal poverty guideline.
 The city would be required to report the use of funds.